leylabmpi/Struo2/README.md

 ./genome_download.R -o genomes -p 8 gtdb-r95_bac-arc.tsv > genomes.txt

 # Note: the output of ./genome_download.R can be directly used for running the `Struo2` pipeline (see below)
-# Note: genomes must be gzip'd for input to Struo2
+# Note: genome fasta files can be compressed (gzip or bzip2) or uncompress for input to Struo2
 ```

 ## Input genome data (`samples.txt` file)